CCC-NLIP/DataSciForCybersecurity/README.md

 df5 <- predict_intent(df4)
 ```

 Finally, there's a call to the function which matches reputation votes to posts.
-This is computationally expensive (I intend to modify it) and so is best called with
+This is computationally expensive (I intend to resolve this) and so is best called with
 the 'execute' flag set to `FALSE`.
 This way it returns a bunch of empty columns
 ```
 memb.df <- data.frame()